 • Visit the Old Fort and the New Fort, and if time permits, visit the Museum of Asian Art, which has an excellent curation of ancient and medieval art and culture pieces from the Chinese, Japanese, Indian, Nepalese, and Baloch regions.
 This museum was our favourite of all the ones that we had visited during our trip.

 Our AirBnB property at Agios Gordios – Alexandros Apartments And Studios – was my favourite of all the places we stayed at in Greece.
 The property is bountiful with orchards and flowering plants, and our room was impressively equipped – we even had bar equipment!
 Most importantly, our hosts were extremely gracious and hospitable, which made it so much harder for us to say goodbye to Corfu.

 We ended our two week trip at Athens.
 A final drink at Drunk Sinatra, some Latin American food, much lighter wallets, camera rolls and minds full of memories later, we bid adieu to our perfect Greek summer.

 Greece is a masterpiece of seas, stories, and dreams.
-Its hospitable spirit is a testament to the resilience of its people who have endured so much – from volcanic eruptions and earthquakes, to the occupation of the country by Nazi Germany and Fascist Italy, and the current economic crises that has led to this multifaceted land to throw open its arms to tourism.
-There are many undiscovered gems, unexplored trails, uncharted caverns, and unshared stories that define Greece – solidifying our belief that this country was indeed crafted by and for the Gods.
+Its hospitable spirit is a testament to the resilience of its people who have endured so much – from volcanic eruptions and earthquakes, to the occupation of the country by the then Nazi Germany and Fascist Italy, and the current economic crises that has led to this multifaceted land to throw open its arms to tourism.
+There are many undiscovered gems, unexplored trails, uncharted caverns, and unshared stories that define Greece – solidifying our belief that this country was indeed crafted by and for the gods.